-Note 1: Refers to compensation for Directors in 2022 (including salaries, job allowance, severance pay, bonuses, and performance fees).
+Note 1: Refers to compensation for Directors in 2023 (including salaries, job allowance, severance pay, bonuses, and performance fees).

-Note 2: Refers to Directors' remunerations in 2022.
+Note 2: Refers to Directors' remunerations in 2023.

-Note 3: Refers to Directors' business execution expenses in 2022 (including provisions of compensation, transport fees, special expenses, various subsidies, accommodations, or company vehicles and other physical items)
+Note 3: Refers to Directors' business execution expenses in 2023 (including provisions of compensation, transport fees, special expenses, various subsidies, accommodations, or company vehicles and other physical items)

-Note 4: Profit refers to the profit for the year in the 2022 parent company only financial statements of Ace Pillar Co., Ltd.
+Note 4: Profit refers to the profit for the year in the 2023 parent company only financial statements of Ace Pillar Co., Ltd.

-Note 5:This includes any remuneration received by a director for concurrent service as an employee in the 2022 (including concurrent service as general manager, assistant general manager, other managerial officer, or non-managerial employee) including salary, duty allowances, severance pay, rewards, incentives, travel expenses, special disbursements, stipends of any kind, and provision of facilities such as accommodations or vehicles, etc. Salary expenses recognized as share-based payment under IFRS 2 including employee share subscription warrants, new restricted employee shares, and participation in share subscription under a rights offering, etc. should be included in the calculation of remuneration.
+Note 5:This includes any remuneration received by a director for concurrent service as an employee in the 2023 (including concurrent service as general manager, assistant general manager, other managerial officer, or non-managerial employee) including salary, duty allowances, severance pay, rewards, incentives, travel expenses, special disbursements, stipends of any kind, and provision of facilities such as accommodations or vehicles, etc. Salary expenses recognized as share-based payment under IFRS 2 including employee share subscription warrants, new restricted employee shares, and participation in share subscription under a rights offering, etc. should be included in the calculation of remuneration.

-Note 6: Refers to employee's remuneration (including stock and cash) paid to Directors who also served as President, Vice President, other managers, or employees in 2022 according to the company's board of directors' meeting has approved the distributions of employees' compensation amount on March 1, 2023.
+Note 6: Refers to employee's remuneration (including stock and cash) paid to Directors who also served as President, Vice President, other managers, or employees in 2023.